 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ikunolite typically forms.
+Look in hydrothermal veins country, the host setting where ikunolite typically forms.
 If you start seeing bismuthinite, galena, pyrite in float, you are in the right ground.
 Field specimens usually show a lamellar, massive, foliated aggregates habit, so train your eye for that shape before scanning the outcrop.